Small Laundry Room Ideas

 Use Up Your Vertical Wall Space

-When we think of the footprint of a laundry room we really only think about things that are about eye level and below.
+When we think of the footprint of a laundry room we really tend to only think about things that are about eye level and below.
 In a small laundry room, as in every small space, we have to use every inch of space we have and one great way to do that is by going up.
-You can add shelves, cabinetry, a drying rack, all on the wall above your washer and dryer or on another wall adjacent to it to give you more usable space in a small laundry room.
+Use up all the space from the ceiling to the floor if you can.
+Don’t sleep on the vertical space in your home.
+You can gain tons of extra storage space by adding shelves and cabinetry above your washer and dryer.
+You can also install a drying rack on another wall adjacent to it to give yourself even more usable space in a small laundry room.

 Take Out Anything That’s Not Working

 Just because the laundry room came with wire shelving or bulky cabinetry, doesn’t mean you have to use it.
-Remove anything that doesn’t feel functional.
+You should absolutely remove anything that doesn’t feel functional.
 Wire shelving is some of the worst shelving options out there.
+It’s not pretty and it doesn’t function well.
+One bonus to wire shelving is that it’s easily removable and if you are in a rental, you can easily reinstall it (if you must) when you leave.
 Remove it and replace it with a wood shelf with a hanging bar.
-I hated the cabinetry in the laundry room of my rental so I removed the doors from the cabinets but left the boxes.
-That allowed us to keep the vertical storage but made it more pleasing to the eye.
+I hated the cabinetry in the laundry room of my rental (well all over the house) so I removed the doors from the cabinets but left the boxes and added some removable wallpaper.
+That allowed us to create open shelves that keeps the vertical storage but made it more pleasing to the eye.
+Don’t sleep on adding little elements of home decor within your space.
+It can make it feel much more luxurious than it is.

 Add a Shallow Shelf Above Your Top Loader Washer

-Shelves on top of your front loader washer and dryer can give you additional surface area in a small laundry room.
-If you have a top loader washer, a larger shelf isn’t an option but, a shallow shelf can give you some surface area while still allowing you access to your washer.
+If you have a front loader washer and dryer you can add additional countertop space very easily.
+A shelf on top of your front loader washer and dryer can give you additional surface area in a small laundry room.
+If you have a top loader washer, a larger shelf that acts as a countertop isn’t an option but, a shallow shelf can give you some surface area for laundry supplies while still allowing you access to your washer’s functions.

 Use a Shelf With Baskets Above Your Top Loader Washer